Key Considerations for Workday Knowledge Transfer and Continuity

 Workday-Led Trainings Can Still Result in Gaps

 Most companies have neither the budget nor the bandwidth to send their entire teams to trainings annually, let alone every time there is a change in headcount.
-Often one or two individuals will be sent and then be responsible for providing that back to their teams.
+Often one or two individuals will be sent and then be responsible for providing that education back to their teams.
 This can be a great practice when it comes to generalized Workday knowledge, but it cannot cover everything each specialized role needs to know to do their job in Workday.

 ERPA Can Help With Your Workday Knowledge Transfer